Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

-It is crucial yet challenging to find an optimal anchor placement to ensure reliable localization performance in such complicated environments.
-Consequently, we employed the optimal sensor placement algorithm~\cite{zhao2022finding} briefly introduced in Section~\ref{sec:osp} to optimize both the required number of anchors and their corresponding positions to meet the accuracy requirement.
-We selected $22$ sample points to represent the predefined trajectory and optimize the anchor positions for them.
-In the sensor placement algorithm, we assume the UWB LOS measurements are unbiased with the default $10$ centimeters standard deviation and ignore multi-path effects.
-The optimization results indicated that $16$ anchors, arranged into $8$ anchor pairs $\Gamma = \{(1,2), (3,4),\cdots, (15, 16)\}$, are required to achieve an average RMSE lower bound of $20$ centimeters over the sample points.
+We employed the optimal sensor placement algorithm~\cite{zhao2022finding} briefly introduced in Section~\ref{sec:osp} to optimize both the required number of anchors and their corresponding positions to meet the accuracy requirement.
+A trajectory represented by $22$~sample points are selected and the anchor positions are optimized for them.
+We assume the UWB LOS measurements are unbiased with the default $10$~cm standard deviation and ignore multi-path effects.
+The optimization results indicated that $16$~anchors, arranged into $8$~anchor pairs $\Gamma = \{(1,2), (3,4),\cdots, (15, 16)\}$, are required to achieve an average RMSE lower bound of $20$~cm over the sample points.
 The optimized anchor positions and the corresponding localization accuracy heatmap, with lower RMSE indicated with darker color, are visualized in Figure~\ref{fig:hallway-design}b.
 With the optimized anchor placement, each sampled point maintains LOS to several anchor pairs in this challenging environment to ensure reliable localization.
 As Bitcraze's UWB anchors communicate and synchronize among all nearby anchors in decentralized mode, UWB tag will receive out-of-sequence TDOA measurements $d_{ij}\notin \Gamma$.
-Since the out-of-sequence UWB measurements often suffer from degraded anchor geometries, we inflated the variance for $d_{ij}\notin \Gamma$ as $0.025$ in the ESKF algorithm to fuse these measurements.
-We also increased the Mahalanobis distance parameter of the chi-squared test to $10$ for outlier rejection to avoid rejecting too many measurements in this challenging environment.
+As the out-of-sequence UWB measurements often suffer from degraded anchor geometries, we inflated the variance for $d_{ij}\notin \Gamma$ as $0.025$ in the ESKF algorithm to fuse these measurements.
+We also increased the Mahalanobis distance parameter of the chi-squared test to $10$ for outlier rejection in this challenging environment.